 How to Fix Damaged or Blocked Gutters

-While it is possible to clear accessible guttering blockages yourself, more complex or hard to reach issues should be tackled by professionals.
+While it is possible to clear, accessible guttering blockages yourself, professionals should tackle more complex or hard to reach issues.

-The way that gutters are normally cleared is through the use of a ladder that reaches the roof, industrial-strength gloves, a hose, a long piece of stiff wire and bags or bins for the debris that is removed.
+The way that we normally clear gutters is through the use of a ladder that reaches the roof, industrial-strength gloves, a hose, a long piece of stiff wire and bags or bins for the debris removed.

 The hose can also serve to test the integrity of the rest of your guttering.
 By aiming it at the top of a downpipe and above any other gutters, you’ll be able to check for leaks caused by cracks and damage.

 Often, it’s as easy as removing the affected section and cleaning it.
 Other times, though, you may see a crack.
 You can use a special sealant to fix this, which works on both PVC and metal designs.
 You should clean the area first, then apply the sealant thoroughly, making sure you cover all gaps.

 Remember, the most important thing to do is to check your gutters regularly and clear up blockages as and when they occur.
 This will prevent damage that will be costly to fix.